nsld/account-service/README.txt

 https://www.eclipse.org/downloads/download.php?file=/technology/epp/downloads/release/oxygen/2/eclipse-java-oxygen-2-win32-x86_64.zip

 The following are the steps to configure your Eclipse to support Lombok:
- 1. Download the Lombok jar from http://www.nexus.ford.com/repository/external-proxy-group/org/projectlombok/lombok/1.16.20/lombok-1.16.20.jar
+ 1. Download the Lombok jar
  2. Double-click the downloaded Lombok jar.
 Lombok Installer should pop-up.
 (If not, then try running the command: java -jar lombok.jar)
  3. In the Installer, select or browse your Eclipse location.
 Click "Install / Update" button.
  4. Restart Eclipse.